 NOCAL also chairs the Hydrocarbon Technical Committee (HTC) – the inter-ministerial body created by the 2002 Petroleum Law which is empowered to negotiate all contracts.

-During last few years, NOCAL has entered into a vigorous seismic data promotion and marketing campaign in order to stimulate new exploration and to ensure that companies holding oil exploration blocks work up to their programs promptly.
+During last few years, NOCAL has entered into a vigorous seismic data promotion and marketing campaign to stimulate new exploration and to ensure that companies holding oil exploration blocks work up to their programs promptly.
 This program includes data studies followed by detailed 3D seismic, which led to the identification of drillable structures and the exploratory drilling program.

 Governance of NOCAL

-NOCAL is governed by the Board of Directors that is in charge of the general policies, oversight and direction of the affairs of the corporation.
+NOCAL is governed by the Board of Directors that oversees the general policies, oversight and direction of the affairs of the corporation.
 The Board of Directors shall be composed of at least three members without exceeding seven members as determined in the by-laws of the corporation.
 Five directors were initially appointed, while the Minister of Finance and Development Planning (MFDP) and the Minister of Lands, Mines and Energy act as ex officio members of the Board of Directors.

 Capitalisation